Government re-constitutes Cabinet committees, check the full list

 - Prime Minister.

-- Rajnath Singh, Minister of Defence
+- Rajnath Singh, Minister of Defence.

 - Nirmala Sitharaman, Minister of Finance & Corporate Affairs.

-- Dr. Subrahamanayam Jaishankar, Minister of External Affairs.
+- Dr Subrahamanayam Jaishankar, Minister of External Affairs.

 Cabinet Committee on Investment and Growth.